Fast Learnings of Coupled Nonnegative Tensor Decomposition Using Optimal Gradient and Low-rank Approximation: Preliminaries and related work

 \subsection{Notations and tensor operations}

 Tensor, also known as multi-way array, is the high-order generalization of vector and matrix.
-The order of a tensor is the number of dimensions, ways or modes of it.
-Generally, tensors are denoted by calligraphic boldface uppercase letters, matrices by boldface uppercase letters, vectors by boldface uppercase letters, and scalars by lowercase letters.
-Table \ref{mathnotations} gives a summary of basic notations and mathematical operations throughout this study, and please refer to \cite{kolda2009tensor} for a more detailed description of them.
+The order of a tensor is the number of dimensions, ways or modes of itself.
+In this study, tensors are represented by calligraphic boldface uppercase letters, matrices by boldface uppercase letters, vectors by boldface uppercase letters, and scalars by lowercase letters.
+Table~\ref{mathnotations} gives a summary of basic notations and mathematical operations throughout this study, and please refer to \cite{kolda2009tensor} for a more detailed description of them.